hjwp/www.obeythetestinggoat.com/content/asyncio-perf.md

 which is that I'm sure my system really does work.

 So, I'd be interested -- would you write this test suite differently?
 Can you see any candidates for more "unitey" tests?

+You'll see I already made a start on a slightly more isolated test that aims at just the `get_top_level_processes` function.
+The other main candidate that seems like it could do with a better, more granular test is `hobble_process_tree` function.
-I'm thinking the `get_top_level_processes` function could probably do with a more isolated test of its own, as could the `hobble_process_tree` function (specifically, it's important that the process tree should be hobbled in the correct order, starting with the top level, then down to children, then children's children, and so on, and then re-started in the reverse order, starting from the bottom-level processes and going back up to the top.
+Specifically, it's important that the process tree should be hobbled in the correct order, starting with the top level, then down to children, then children's children, and so on, and then re-started in the reverse order, starting from the bottom-level processes and going back up to the top.
 (otherwise, if you're hobbling a users' interactive console session, which has a nested tree of, say, bash and ipython, the user sees really weird things if you pause the ipython before the bash.)

+That's not well tested at the moment.
+Can you think of a way of doing so which can handle the interspered asyncio `yield from`s, and that still feels like testing behaviour, not implementation?